hikui/cloud_revision/Part3 Big data.md

 * Availability
 	Every client receives _an answer_ from any nodes in the cluster
 * Partition-tolerance
-	The cluster keeps on operating when one or more nodes cannot communicate with the rest of the cluster
+	The cluster keeps on operating when one or more nodes cannot communicate with the ==rest of the cluster==.

+	> Partition means "network partition".
+An example of a network partition is when two nodes can't talk to each other, but there are clients able to talk to either one or both of those nodes.

 ![](img/CAP.png)